OfficeDev/office-js-docs-pr/docs/design/using-office-ui-fabric-js.md

 Office UI Fabric is a JavaScript front-end framework for building user experiences for Office and Office 365.
 If you build an add-in using JavaScript only, without using a framework like Angular or React, consider using Fabric JS to create your user experience.
 For more information, see [Office UI Fabric JS](https://dev.office.com/fabric-js).

-The following steps walk you through the basics of using Fabric JS.
+This article walks you through the basics of using Fabric JS.

-## 1. Add the Fabric CDN references
+## Add the Fabric CDN references
 To reference Fabric from the CDN, add the following HTML code to your page.

     <link rel="stylesheet" href="https://static2.sharepointonline.com/files/fabric/office-ui-fabric-js/1.4.0/css/fabric.min.css">
     <link rel="stylesheet" href="https://static2.sharepointonline.com/files/fabric/office-ui-fabric-js/1.4.0/css/fabric.components.min.css">
     <script src="https://static2.sharepointonline.com/files/fabric/office-ui-fabric-js/1.4.0/js/fabric.min.js"></script>

-## 2. Use Fabric JS UX components
+## Use Fabric JS UX components

 Fabric JS provides several UX components, like buttons or checkboxes, that you can use in your add-in.
 The following is a list of the Fabric JS UX components that we recommend for use in an add-in.
 To use one of the Fabric components in your add-in, follow the link to the Fabric documentation, and then follow the instructions in **Using this component**.